minvws/nl-covid19-coronacheck-rivm-db-api/README.md

 	'hashedBsn': {ID_HASH}
 }
 ```
-where `ID_HASH` follows the format as described in the minvws document.
+where `hashedBsn` follows the format as described in the minvws document.

 It then returns the following data: